 Ariel Durant

-Institution: Gerald R. Ford Library
+Institution: Gerald R. Ford Library.

 Ida Kaufman was a recalcitrant student, but after observing a Ferrer Modern School class meeting in Central Park, New York City, she immediately enrolled herself and promptly fell in love with her teacher, William Durant, thirteen years her senior.
 On October 31, 1913, at age fifteen, she roller-skated to her civil wedding ceremony at City Hall.
 Her new husband, a gentile, renamed her Ariel after the Shakespearean character.

-Ariel Durant was born Chaya (her English name was Ida) Kaufman on May 10, 1898, in the Jewish ghetto of Proskurov, or Chmelnitski, in the West Ukraine, to Ethel Appel, the stylish and poetic daughter of a biblical scholar, and Joseph Kaufman, a struggling clothing salesman who subsequently immigrated to America in search of a better life for his family.
+Ariel Durant was born Chaya (her English name was Ida) Kaufman on May 10, 1898, in the city of Proskurov, or Chmelnitski, in West Ukraine, to Ethel Appel, the stylish and poetic daughter of a biblical scholar, and Joseph Kaufman, a struggling clothing salesman who subsequently immigrated to America in search of a better life for his family.
 With six children (Ariel was the fifth), her mother soon managed to reunite the family after a forced quarantine in England.
 In New York the family sold newspapers and moved constantly.

 In Will and Ariel Durant: A Dual Autobiography, Ariel identifies with her mother’s “full and intense personality” and describes her mother’s plight with sympathetic poignancy.
 After the birth of a seventh child, Ariel’s worn-out mother denied her husband any further intimacies, and later moved out to pursue her bohemian and socialist interests.
 She maintained her ties to her family, however.
 When Durant married, her mother’s uncle objected so violently to Ariel’s being given “to a Godforsaken Gentile” that frantic Ethel borrowed money to return to Proskurov so that the “good Moishe Lebe should [not] think ill of her,” only to be interned in Russia because of the outbreak of World War I. Using their influence, the American consul in Odessa arranged for safe passage home in August 1915.